 Prep the fruit and preheat oven.
 Preheat your oven to 350°F. If you are using fresh fruit, be sure it is washed and dried.
 Slice it into wedges or dice it into large 1" chunks.
 Most berries can be left whole and smaller stone fruit such as cherries and apricots can be halved.
 If using frozen fruit, do not defrost.

-- Top with the cake batter.
+Top with the cake batter.
 Dollop the fruit with the cake batter, being sure it is evenly distributed.
 Smooth with a spatula.

-- Transfer to a cake plate.
+Transfer to a cake plate.
 Remove the cake from the baking sheet and place it on a cooling rack.
 Let the cake settle for a minute, until any fruit that has leaked up the sides has stopped bubbling.
 Do not let the cake cool or you will not get it out of the pan!
 Run a knife around the edges of the cake.
 Place your cake plate over the cake and, using hot pads, carefully flip the cake over.
 Gently remove the cake pan.
-Be careful, as the fruit and glaze is still quite hot and will burn!
+Be careful, as the fruit and glaze is still quite hot and will burn your hands!

-- Re-arrange the fruit and let the cake cool.
+Re-arrange the fruit and let the cake cool.
 If any pieces of fruit are stuck to the cake pan, gently scrape them up with a knife and replace them on the cake.
 Let the cake cool.